 Your level of risk tolerance will affect your investment choices.
 Some investors are content to ride out periods of negative returns believing that what goes down must come up.
 Others would find that situation stressful and prefer to opt for investments that offer lower average returns but with less volatility.
 If you have a high tolerance for risk, you are more likely to choose Growth.
 If you have a low tolerance for risk, you are likely to favour Conservative or Cash.

 Remember, too, your risk tolerance is likely to change over time.
 That’s why it is a good idea to revisit your investment choices from time to time – say, every five years.
 Alternatively, you might like to choose our 'set and forget' option, UniSteps.
 UniSteps is a 'glide path' structure where the allocation to growth assets reduces over time.
-UniSteps uses three options - Growth, Balanced and Conservative - as 'building blocks' to transition your savings from predominantly growth assets to predominantly income assets over time.
+UniSteps uses three options – Growth, Balanced and Conservative – as building blocks to transition your savings from predominantly growth assets to predominantly income assets over time.

 Your personal financial circumstances

-Your strategy will also depend on your personal circumstances.
-For example, your age, when you intend to retire, how much you will need to live on, other investments you may have and the needs of your dependants.
+Your strategy will also depend on your personal circumstances – for example, your age, when you intend to retire, how much you will need to live on, other investments you may have and the needs of your dependants.

 Seek professional advice

-The information provided here is a general nature only and is not intended as financial advice.
+The information provided here is of a general nature only and is not intended as financial advice.
 It does not take into account your personal objectives, financial situation or needs.
 Your manager, HR/payroll representative or superannuation officer can give you information about UniSaver, but they cannot give you financial advice.
 Before making financial or investment decisions, you may wish to contact an authorised financial advisor.